joscho42/Wav_Play.GB/README.md

 ## Buildguide

-A video build guide can be found here: Insert link
+A video build guide can be found here: https://youtu.be/5e7-cO_Iyow

 #### Installing the Battery